phil-opp/blog_os/_posts/2015-08-18-multiboot-kernel.md

     └── kernel.bin

 ```
-The `grub.cfg` specifies the file name of our kernel and it's Multiboot 2 compliance.
+The `grub.cfg` specifies the file name of our kernel and its Multiboot 2 compliance.
 It looks like this:

 ```
 set timeout=0